adityagandhamal/Data-Analysis/README.md

 # About Project
-Data Analysis of Electronics Store Sales using Pandas and Matplotlib in Jupyter Notebook
+Data Analysis of Electronics Store Sales using Pandas and Matplotlib in Jupyter Notebook.

 # About Data
-Data collected consists of monthly sales data of the electronic store in .csv files
+Data collected consists of monthly sales data of the electronic store in .csv files and stored in the Sales_Data directory.

 # Analysis
 This project uses Pandas and Matplotlib to answer basic sales related questions as follows: